GOS2022/OS/README.md

 # Content
 The repository currently contains the latest stable version of the OS.
 Only the source code of the OS is published at the moment.
-The test project will be published later.

 The OS, besides the task scheduler and basic functionalities, contains several kinds of synchronization solutions and services.
-Documentation of the OS will be published later.
+For more details, please refer to the OS documentations.

 # Remarks
 Contribution to this project is encouraged and appriciated.
-If you have any questions or ideas, feel free to contact me: gaborr97@gmail.com
+If you have any questions or ideas, feel free to contact me: ahmedibrahim.gazar97@gmail.com

-Current OS version: 0.11
+Current OS version: 1.1
-Last updated: 2024-07-18
+Last updated: 2025-07-04
 (c) 2023, Ahmed Gazar